 New Homes More Energy Efficient

-Brad Emond’s passion for home energy efficiency was one of the factors that led him to partner with fellow Trembley Group Real Estate Professional Brett French to create Myrtle Beach Custom Homes, a website that specializes in helping homebuyers through the new home construction process.
+Brad Emond’s passion for home energy efficiency was one of the factors that led him to partner with fellow Keller Williams Trembley Group Professional Bret French to create Myrtle Beach Custom Homes, a website that specializes in helping homebuyers through the new home construction process.
 “When comparing energy efficient new construction and existing construction, the monthly utility savings can sometimes only be described as amazing,” Brad says.

 Most new homes now come with Energy Star®-rated appliances.
 They’re designed to consume less energy.
 Homebuilders realize that energy efficiency is becoming more and more important, and building energy efficiently adds value to their properties.
 “Energy Star®-rated kitchen appliances, water heaters, air conditioners, and furnaces are just some of the items builders consider when constructing a new home,” Brad says.